-The Southern Beltway Project (U.S. 22 to I-79) was a significant element of a major transportation improvement plan for the southwestern Pennsylvania region being administered through the Pennsylvania Turnpike Commission.
-This project supplied a toll road system around Pittsburgh to the south and west, connecting the Pittsburgh International Airport with the Monongahela Valley and West Virginia to the south.
+The Southern Beltway Project (U.S. 22 to I-79) is a significant element of a major transportation improvement plan for the southwestern Pennsylvania region being administered through the Pennsylvania Turnpike Commission.
+This project supplies a toll road system around Pittsburgh to the south and west, connecting the Pittsburgh International Airport with the Monongahela Valley and West Virginia to the south.

 ms consultants provided preliminary design and comprehensive environmental documentation for a 116-square-mile project study area for the development of a new toll road expressway, which was to be a four-lane limited access highway with an anticipated four interchanges.

 Preliminary environmental considerations (identification of key environmental constraints and controls) included: special population groups, socioeconomic characteristics, land use, community facilities and services, hazardous waste and materials, vegetation and wildlife, wetlands, farmlands, surface water resources, drainage and floodplains, cultural resources, noise and air quality, and threatened and endangered species investigations.